 Most food allergies in children are caused by 9 food groups: dairy, eggs, peanuts, tree nuts, soy, wheat, fish, shellfish, and sesame.

 Each SpoonfulONE product includes the same spoonful of peanuts, milk, shellfish (shrimp), tree nuts (almonds, cashews, hazelnuts, pecans, pistachios, and walnuts), egg, fish (cod and salmon), grains (oats and wheat), soy, and sesame.
 You should not use SpoonfulONE if your baby has a known allergy to any of the ingredients listed in SpoonfulONE products.

 Early introduction of allergens is designed tohelp reduce the risk of food allergies from developing, not to cure an existing food allergy.

 If you are not sure if your baby is at a higher risk of developing food allergies, visit your pediatrician and ask aboutearly allergen introduction.

 As the most comprehensive allergen introduction product for babies, SpoonfulONE eliminates the fear, confusion, and guesswork out of introducing new foods.

-Procured from the best and purest of sources, our products are made with wholesome, real ingredients and contain no artificial colors, flavors, or preservatives.
+Procured from the best and purest of sources, our nutritious baby snacks are made with wholesome, real ingredients and contain no artificial colors, flavors, or preservatives.
 Certified Organic by Oregon Tilth and responsibly manufactured in the USA, SpoonfulONE is designed with your family’s needs in mind.

 The Bottom Line: If your baby -